Actifio/AGMPowerLib/README.md

                   @{id=50805022; appname=model; apptype=SqlServerWriter; srcid=23401122; sensitivity=0; systemdb=False; ispartofmemberrule=False; appstate=0}…}
 ```

-However the eligible list is not easy to read, so lets exand it and put it into a table.
+However the eligible list is not easy to read, so lets expand it and put it into a table.
 This is much easier to read:

 ```
 PS /Users/anthony> Get-AGMApplicationInstanceMember 5534398 | Select-Object -ExpandProperty eligiblelist | ft